 Recent data trend:

-While there is no question that the Japanese labor market is tight, we are hesitant to describe the situation as robust though.
-It is because the tightness in the labor market is caused as much by the shrinkage in the Japanese working population as from the rise in the demand for labor in Japan.
+The tightness in the labour market is caused by the shrinkage in the Japanese working population along with increasing demand for labour in Japan.
 The working age population in Japan, defined as the population of the age between 15 and 64, has been shrinking rapidly.
-In 2015, the work age population in Japan fell by as much as 1.1 million people.
-In 2016, the shrinkage will be 0.8 million people.
+In 2015, the work age population in Japan fell by as much as 0.8 million people.
+In 2016, the shrinkage was to the tune of 0.7 million people.
 Accordingly, job applicants have been declining by 5 to 6% per year in the last few years.
 The ageing and shrinking Japan population is countering the efforts of BoJ and government to stimulate demand and achieve higher level of growth rates.

 This statistics is one of the best indicators to monitor the demand/supply balance in the Japanese labor market.
 The data comes from Public Employment Security Office.
 Job referral has been highly regulated in Japan and the Office still plays a dominant role in job referral.
 For example, job seekers are required to register at the Office to be eligible for unemployment benefits.
 Aside from the main indicator, job offers to applicant ratio, the growth rate of new job offers is also considered as an important leading indicator for the labor market in Japan.
 Historically, we can observe an upward wage pressure to arise when the job offers to applicant ratio exceeds one.
 The job offers to applicant ratio has been consistently below 1 since 1993 except for a brief period between 2006-2007.